Game Theory in Cosmology: Statistical Teleodynamics of Cosmology

 The parameter $\alpha$ controls the strength of the teleodynamic bias, while the functional $\Phi$ can depend on nonlocal correlations, environmental constraints, dynamical stability conditions, and statistical preferences linked to the history of the system.
 In the standard thermodynamic limit where $\Phi$ vanishes, one recovers the ordinary canonical ensemble. \\

-Since it is natural to use free energy instead of the game-theoretic (i.e., teleodynamic) potential in cosmology, we will now switch to a free energy-based analysis.
+Since it is natural to use free energy instead of the game-theoretic potential in cosmology, we will now switch to a free energy-based analysis.
 As Venkatasubramanian showed~\cite{venkat2017book, Venkat2025activematter, venkat2025jaynes}, minimizing free energy is equivalent to maximizing game-theoretic potential $\phi$. \\